grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 ### Is it possible to find out why a fax failed?

 If a fax transmission fails, the reason is reported in the Call Log Record's `result` property.
 It is also presented in the Service Web Portal.

+### Do I need multple sandbox accounts to support multiple fax numbers?

+This depends on how you intend your application to work with the multiple fax numbers.

+If you intend the multiple fax numbers to be owned by a single production RingCentral customer, then you only need a single Sandbox Account to represent the single Production Account.
+Within a single Sandbox (or Production) Account, you can create multiple Direct Numbers for fax that can be either Company Numbers (no extension) or a Direct Extension Number (associated with an extension).

+If you intend the multiple fax numbers to be owned by and associated with multiple production RingCentral Customers, then you can create multiple Sandbox Accounts to represent the multiple Production Accounts.